pkmnjourney/3D/Task 3/README.md

 ```

 Another problem that can occur (depending on track configuration) is this: in high curvature areas (eg. where drops are situated), your second (offset) track might loop back on itself, ie. create an unwanted pinch/bubble/loop.
 How would you fix it?
 Simple - instead of using the normalized N to locate the track (which creates an inter-track spacing of 1 by definition), use a scaled down value, eg. 0.5N.

-## Show People What You Got!!!
-We recommend to use builtin record application of your OS (e.g. [MacOS](https://support.apple.com/en-ae/102618), [Ubuntu](https://help.ubuntu.com/stable/ubuntu-help/screen-shot-record.html)) to record your animation.
-We will compile a video of all student submissions and show it in class.